GameFoundry/bsf/Documentation/Manuals/Native/gettingStarted.md

 # Final result
 @ref TODO_IMAGE

-There is a lot more to Banshee, but hopefully this gave you a quick taste of how it works.
+There is a lot more to bs::f, but hopefully this gave you a quick taste of how it works.
 Continue reading other manuals and the API reference for more information.